-Assessment in Early Years Foundation Stage is aligned to Development Matters and the Early Years Foundation Profile.
-These two documents define what skills knowledge and competencies the children should gain by the end of their Reception year.
+Assessment in Early Years Foundation Stage is aligned to the Early Years Foundation Profile.
+This document defines what skills knowledge and competencies the children should gain by the end of their first year in school.
 The profile is made up of important areas of learning that we use to assess and track the children's progress.
 There are:

 3 prime areas of learning & development